 Keep your options open

 That’s not quite the saying, but I would suggest having three different categories on your list: Definitely, Maybe, and Probably Not.
 Don’t be shy to shift schools between the three categories!
-Especially if your list is typed, all you need to do is copy and paste your information in a different category.
-These categories are pretty self-explanatory, but here are my short little qualifications for each:
+Especially if your list is typed, all you need to do is copy and paste your information into a different category.
+These categories are pretty self-explanatory, but here are my short little qualifications for each.

 This school checks most (or all!) of your boxes; as of right now, they are one of your top choices.
 (I would keep about four to eight schools in this category, though it’s totally up to you!)